Have any Query ? Ask it !

 2. If COVID Restrictions are reimposed, Classes will be held Online for Offline Batch students as well.

-3. Admissions for Offline Classes will start on Dec 4 at 8.00 am.
+3. Admissions Open, Offline Classes will start on Oct 31th 2025

 4. Candidates have to register by clicking on the Registration Link on the top of website homepage.